-United Healthcare pays the cost of covered care and medical supplies, less the member's cost share, as long as the care or supplies are:
+Aetna pays the cost of covered care and medical supplies, less the member's cost share, as long as the care or supplies are:

-- Ordered by a Network provider (a provider who is in United Healthcare's Network); - Considered Medically Necessary for the Health Plan Member's treatment because of a covered accident, illness, condition, or Mental and Nervous Disorder; - Not specifically limited or excluded under this Plan; and - Rendered while this Plan is in effect.
+- Ordered by a Network provider (a provider who is in Aetna's Network); - Considered Medically Necessary for the Health Plan Member's treatment because of a covered accident, illness, condition, or Mental and Nervous Disorder; - Not specifically limited or excluded under this Plan; and - Rendered while this Plan is in effect.

-Covered Services Special Limits/Circumstances Ambulance Ground Ambulance Services must be Medically Necessary to transport a patient: from a Hospital unable to provide care to the nearest Hospital that can provide the Medically Necessary level of care; from a Hospital to a home or nearest skilled nursing facility that can provide the Medically Necessary level of care; or from the place of an Emergency Medical Condition to the nearest Hospital that can provide the Medically Necessary level of care.
-Air, helicopter and boat Ambulance services are covered to transport a patient from the location of an Emergency Medical Condition to the nearest Hospital that can provide the Medically Necessary level of emergency care, when: the pick-up point is inaccessible by ground; speed in excess of ground speed is critical; or the travel distance by ground is too far to safely treat the patient.
-Anesthesia Services Both inpatient and outpatient
+Covered Services Special Limits/Circumstances Ambulance All other ground, water, and air ambulance services are excluded, including but not limited to non-emergency transportation, transportation for convenience, and transportation to move closer to home or family.
+If you Ground Ambulance Services must be Medically Necessary to transport a patient: from a Hospital unable to provide care to the nearest Hospital that can provide the Medically Necessary level of care; are traveling, you may want to consider personal travel insurance that will transport you back to the U.S. or your home state for treatment. from a Hospital to a home or nearest skilled nursing facility that can provide the Medically Necessary level of care; or from the place of an Emergency Medical Condition to the nearest Hospital that can provide the Medically Necessary level of care.
+Air, helicopter, and boat Ambulance services are covered to transport a patient from the location of an Emergency Medical Condition to the nearest Hospital that can provide the Medically Necessary level of emergency care, when: the pick-up point is inaccessible by ground; speed in excess of ground speed is critical; or the travel distance by ground is too far to safely treat the patient.
+Anesthesia ServicesBoth inpatient and outpatient

 Covered Services Special Limits/Circumstances Diagnosis and treatment through speech therapy, occupational therapy, physical therapy, and Applied Behavior Analysis services for an individual that was diagnosed as having a Developmental Disability at eight years of age or younger and is either 1) under 18 years of age or 2) eighteen years of age or older and in high school.
 Coverage includes well-baby and well-child screening for diagnosing the presence of Autism Spectrum Disorder, speech therapy, occupational therapy, physical therapy, and Applied Behavior Analysis.
 Applied Behavior Analysis is covered when provided by Applied Behavioral Analysts, psychologists, clinical social workers, and others within the scope of their license.
 Coverage limited to services prescribed by the Enrollee's treating physician in accordance with a treatment plan.
-The required treatment plan includes, but is not limited to, a diagnosis; proposed treatment by type, frequency and duration of treatment; anticipated outcomes stated as goals; frequency with which treatment plan will be updated; and a signature from the treating physician.
+The required treatment plan includes, but is not limited to, a diagnosis; proposed treatment by type, frequency, and duration of treatment; anticipated outcomes stated as goals; frequency with which treatment plan will be updated; and a signature from the treating physician.
 The Plan covers Autism Spectrum Disorder and Down Syndrome as required by sections 627.6686 and 641.31098, Florida Statutes, and as further amended by state and federal law.
-Bone Marrow Transplants If the particular use of the procedure is determined to be accepted within the appropriate oncological specialty and not Experimental pursuant to rules adopted by the Florida Agency for Health Care Administration.
+Cancer Services Diagnosis and Treatment If the particular use of the procedure is determined to be accepted within the appropriate oncological specialty and not Experimental pursuant to rules adopted by the Florida Agency for Health Care Administration.
 Includes costs associated with the donor-patient.
-Cancer ServicesDiagnosis and Treatment Includes both inpatient and outpatient diagnostic tests and treatment (including anti-cancer medications administered by Network providers), including cancer clinical trials as set forth in the Florida Clinical Trial Compact.
-Does not include Experimental or Investigational Treatment.
-Cleft Lip and Cleft Palate Treatment and services for children under 18 years, including medical, dental, speech therapy, audiology and nutrition services only as required by sections 627.64193 and 641.31(35), Florida Statutes.
+Includes both inpatient and outpatient diagnostic tests and treatment (including anti-cancer medications administered by Network providers), including cancer clinical trials as set forth in the Florida Clinical Trial Compact.
+Does not include Experimental or Cleft Lip and Cleft Palate Treatment and services for children under 18 years, including medical, dental, speech therapy, audiology and nutrition services only as required by sections 627.64193 and 641.31(35), Florida Statutes.